govuk-one-login/ipv-stubs/README.md

 ## Credential Issuer Stubs
 `di-ipv-credential-issuer-stub` [/di-ipv-credential-issuer-stub](/di-ipv-credential-issuer-stub)

 The Credential Issuer Stubs can be used as an endpoint for testing Credential Issuer OAuth flows from the IPV Core system.
-It provides an `/authorize`, `/token` and `/credentials/issue` endpoint to access the protected resource.
+They provide an `/authorize`, `/token` and `/credentials/issue` endpoint to access the protected resource.

 These stubs are owned by the IPV Core team.

 ## DCMAW-Async stub
 `di-ipv-dcmaw-async-stub` [/di-ipv-dcmaw-async-stub](https://github.com/govuk-one-login/ipv-stubs/tree/main/di-ipv-dcmaw-async-stub)

 This is the stub for the V2 app.
-It doesn't need a user interface like the old DCMAW CRI stub as interactions with this CRI are different and so is in its own directory outside of `di-ipv-credential-issuer-stub`.
+It doesn't need a user interface like the old DCMAW CRI stub as interactions with this CRI are different and so it is in its own directory outside of `di-ipv-credential-issuer-stub`.
 See [here](https://govukverify.atlassian.net/wiki/spaces/DID/pages/5448237347/How+to+go+through+a+v2+App+MAM+Journey+in+a+dev+environment) for instructions on running the full user flow, including priming the stub to return a VC.

 This stub is owned by the IPV Core team.